CACI-International/ergo/so/README.md

   uniform to use command notation for indexing (some shorthand notation may still be useful on the command-line).
 * Data-manipulation functions (maybe as a plugin).
-* Consider making arrays and maps always argument-position by default, and only command-position when in a nested expression.
 * Consider requiring `exec` explicitly, rather than falling back to it.
 This allows certain errors to be obvious immediately (otherwise, for instance, a command that is mistyped will be "hidden" behind the future returned by exec,